 I think the best bet in most cases is either longer tempo-cruise intervals like 1-2 miles (whether as their own workout, or mixed into a longer run), or to tack a 2-4 mile tempo session at the end of a long run (a fast finish or 3/1 long run)

 Is that good enough for a marathon, where the goal is to run at tempo for the entire race?
 The main criticism of the long run is that most do it too slow, when the goal in a race is to do it at a faster pace.
 The fast finish long run is in part intended to address running at pace while tired, but most won’t run 3/4 of the marathon at a slog and then fire it up for the last 10K.

 I think Daniels gets it kind of right with his 2Q Plan‘s mixed tempo long runs, albeit he asks way too much for most runners (and probably even for elite and front-pack runners, though they have the fitness to survive it).

-More ideas on applying this will come later.
 You are welcome to toss these ideas around and see what you can come up with.